 "geometrical relationships within a surface that are useful for visual functions".
-More precise definitions depend on the function.
+More precise definitions depend on the function, i.e. the task requirements.

 Later we will return to the "discounting" issues.

 We've seen that there is a variety of cues to shape.
 In natural images, these cues typically co-vary.
 Human vision can infer shape from any of them or in combination, hence "shape from X".